noders-team/canton-dev-fund/proposals/go-sdks-by-noders.md

 - operational complexity around **Ledger API + Admin API + Topology Manager**;
 - fragmented tooling across languages (Go and Python), plus differences between gRPC-based APIs and JSON/OpenAPI-based APIs.

-There is also a practical ecosystem adoption problem: Canton adoption improves when teams can integrate it from the language stack they already use for infrastructure and backend systems.
-In blockchain, Go is already a proven infrastructure language rather than an experimental one: the Cosmos SDK is Go-based and used by 200+ production chains, Geth is the official Go implementation of Ethereum, and Chainlink’s core node is also built as Go-based infrastructure.
-This is highly relevant to Canton, because most ecosystem work around a ledger does not happen only in contracts — it happens in SDKs, wallet backends, relayers, admin tooling, CLIs, indexers, and API services.
-Supporting Go therefore lowers integration friction for blockchain teams and makes Canton easier to adopt without forcing them into an unfamiliar implementation stack.

 **Outcome:** Provide (and maintain) a stable, well-documented, well-tested set of **core developer building blocks**:
 - A Go SDK and code generator that lets developers build type-safe Canton/DAML integrations quickly.
 - A Go wallet/dApp backend library aligned with the Canton wallet interoperability direction.